 9/11 Memorial & Museum (value $24) OR Intrepid Sea, Air & Space Museum (value $33)

-Only interested in a few… There is another option: You could purchase the New York C3 pass, where for $83 per adult ($62 per child) and you get to choose any 3 attractions above to visit.
+Only interested in a few… There is another option: You could purchase the New York C3 pass, where for $83 per adult ($63 per child) and you get to choose any 3 attractions above to visit.
 It’s up to a 25% savings off the original price.
+If you’re traveling in NYC with kids, this is a great option.

 8. See the Statue of Liberty for Free!